prometheus/docs/content/docs/instrumenting/clientlib_guidelines.md

 In addition ENCOURAGED means that a feature is desirable for a library to have, but it’s okay if it’s not present.
 In other words, a nice to have.

-Things to keep in mind
+Things to keep in mind:

-* Take advantage of each language’s features
+* Take advantage of each language’s features.

-* The common use cases should be easy
+* The common use cases should be easy.

-* The correct way to do something should be the easy way
+* The correct way to do something should be the easy way.

-* More complex use cases should be possible
+* More complex use cases should be possible.

 The common use cases are (in order):

-* No-label counters spread liberally around libraries/applications
+* Counters without labels spread liberally around libraries/applications.

-* Timing functions/blocks of code in Summaries/Histograms
+* Timing functions/blocks of code in Summaries/Histograms.

-* Gauges to track current states of things (and their limits)
+* Gauges to track current states of things (and their limits).

-* Monitoring of batch jobs
+* Monitoring of batch jobs.

 ## Overall structure